 I’m happy to work with both kids and adults.
-Prior to my first harmonica teaching gigs in 2009, I taught guitar for a decade, and in my twelve years as a private music instructor, I’ve enjoyed working with folks from just about every age group.
+Prior to my first harmonica teaching gigs in 2009, I taught guitar for a decade, and in my fourteen years as a private music instructor, I’ve enjoyed working with folks from just about every age group.

 What I Teach

 I teach folk, rock, and blues on the diatonic harmonica.
 We approach songs and exercises using numerical tablature rather than sheet music, since I find students learn faster with it.
 And because I prepare most of our material myself, I can easily take requests and tailor our curriculum to fit your tastes.
 We also learn how to play by ear, improvise, and jam with others.
 As you get better, we’ll progress to more advanced techniques, as well as practical music theory for the harp.
 I’m also a big fan of playing duets using two harmonicas, or guitar and harmonica.

 I love teaching harmonica to kids.
 All they have to do is breathe to make music, it’s pretty brilliant.
 Just as with adult students, we start with rhythm and move quickly into recognizable melodies.
 We also do some singing, play rhythm games, and get up and move around.
 My youngest student this past year was 5 years old, and I’m up for playing music with younger kids if they’re interested.
 Parents are always welcome either to sit in on lessons with us or drop off and pick up.

 Once or twice a year, I offer my students an informal performance opportunity that I’m calling the Coffee Shop Jam.
 I set up my PA system at a small local venue, and invite students of all levels to share a little bit of what they’ve been practicing.
 It’s an optional event, but I’ve gotten a lot of positive feedback from participants who found it to be an inspiring experience and a great goal to work toward.